Soumyadeep002/AI-ML-Projects/README.md

 dataset link: https://www.kaggle.com/datasets/msambare/fer2013

-download the .zip file and unzip it, after that rename all the class files to numeric number, as shown bellow
+download the ```archive.zip``` file and unzip it, after that rename all the class files to numeric number, as shown bellow

 - angry = 0